Ultra-clean radon-free four cylinder magnetically-coupled piston pump: Introduction

 Due to the continuous emanation, such radon removal systems need to continuously purify the detector's target mass on a faster time scale than the radon decay to reach sufficiently large reduction factors.
 In the case of XENONnT, a cryogenic distillation column was built.
 Its large throughput of 200\,slpm xenon allows to exchange the xenon inventory every 5.5\,d reaching a factor 2 radon reduction for sources emanating directly into the detector volume \cite{j}.

 The system's design with liquid xenon inlet and outlet is based on novel heat exchangers featuring high xenon liquefaction capabilities \cite{jj}.
-In combination with the four cylinder magnetically-coupled piston pump presented in this work, a kind of heat pump concept allows providing an energy-efficient liquid output of radon-depleted xenon.
+In combination with the four cylinder magnetically-coupled piston pump presented in this work an energy-efficient liquid output of radon-depleted xenon is provided.
 The individual cylinders of this pump are based on the prototype pump \cite{e}, but were optimized to meet current and future needs of purity and performance.

 This paper is structured as follows: Section\,\ref{I} introduces the design aspects of the new four cylinder piston pump with the focus on improvements compared to the prototype of XENON1T.
 The realization of the synchronization of the four parallel connected cylinders, its configuration and its control interface are shown in section\,\ref{II}.
 The system is characterized in section\,\ref{III} including stand-alone performance measurements of each cylinder pump and the performance with different configurations of a multi-piston pump.
 At the end, the first long-term operation of the pump through the cryogenic distillation column is presented followed by a conclusion.